This post comes from contributor Kristen Hedges.

-Though the word ‘mandala’ comes from the Sanskrit language in ancient India, these ‘sacred circles’ have been found in hundreds of cultures, from the intricate knotted patterns of the ancient Celts, to the pottery & baskets of the Navajo.
-These patterns are always symmetrical, and they always draw your eye in towards the center.
+Though the word ‘mandala’ comes from the Sanskrit language in ancient India, these ‘sacred circles’ have been found in hundreds of cultures.
+They are always symmetrical, and they always draw your eye in towards the center.

 Mandalas also occur quite often in nature.
 In the nesting rings of a tree trunk, the sectioned slice of an orange, and the way the great Universe itself spins around and cradles its clouds.

 There are many different vignettes and bits of symbolism that go along with the mandala, all more beautiful than the last.
 To you, the sacred circle could represent wholeness, or the strength and unity of community, or the lovely, cyclical progression of time.